Medical Laboratory Option

 Plan A (3+1)

 Students complete three years of coursework at MSU.
-Students apply to a program and if accepted, enter their clinical training in their senior year.
-This clinical training for Plan A students is offered through one of three affiliate schools:
+Students apply to a program and if accepted, enter clinical training in their senior year.
+This clinical training for Plan A students is offered through the following affiliate schools:

 - Montana Medical Laboratory Science Professional Program (MMLS), MSU, Bozeman, MT.